 Take advantage of solar energy on your property

 The best way for individual property owners to save money with solar energy is to install a home solar photovoltaic system.
 To find the right system for the right price, you should shop on the EnergySage Solar Marketplace.
 After signing up, you will receive free solar quotes from qualified, pre-vetted solar installers near you.
-Looking at quotes in our apples-to-apples setup is a great way to understand offers and compare key metrics such as energy needs met and cost per watt.
+Looking at quotes is a great way to understand offers and compare key metrics such as energy needs met and cost per watt.